DocumentationWebsocket interface

 PropertyTypeRequired?Description

-authorizedbooleanYesTRUE ‒ You are authorized and you can send and receive other messages.
-FALSE ‒ You are not authorized.
-Reason is in the message.
+authorizedbooleanYestrue - You are authorized and can send and receive other messages. false - You are not authorized.
 Qerko closes the socket after this message.

 Method call request message

-This message can go both ways.
-It means from Qerko to POS and vice versa.
-After receiving this message the receiver executes the corresponding method and sends a Method call response message with a result
+This message can go both ways: from Qerko to the POS and vice versa.
+After receiving this message, the receiver executes the corresponding method and sends a method call response message with the result.

 PropertyTypeRequired?Description